erenGuden/dotCards/README.md

 -Device-Specific Design: The current webpage design has been crafted for optimal viewing on Macbook 13".

 -Responsive Design: As a developer, I understand the significance of a seamless user experience on various devices.
 Although I've been recently using libraries for similar tasks, I embraced this challenge, allowing me to explore new techniques and expand my skillset.
 This experience has motivated me to continue seeking growth and pushing my boundaries in future opportunities.
+UPDATE: Landing page has been optimized for responsive design.

 -Carousel Implementation: For the carousel feature in this project, I utilized the "react-carousel-minimal" library (version 1.4.1).
 While the current implementation serves the purpose, I aim to explore further carousel options and potentially develop a custom carousel component to better align with the upcoming projects' specific requirements.

+- Font types: In Figma Designs, font types of the properties do not match with the their apperance in the frameworks.
+Therefore, in my project, these may differ slightly.

 If required, I'll keep working on this project to meet the exact requirements provided.